 The future of CSS layout looks far brighter.
 In this little book Rachel covers some of the exciting modules that are part of the CSS3 specification.
 They promise a future where we can lay out elements to a grid and easily achieve the ambitions of equal height columns or spreading content evenly across a page.

-This module is the most mature and has the most browser support of all the modules covered in this book, so it’s a great place to start our exploration of all that is new in CSS layout.
+This module is the most mature and has the most browser support of all the modules I cover in this book, so it’s a great place to start our exploration of all that is new in CSS layout.

 The CSS flexible box layout module, commonly referred to as flexbox, gives us a brand new layout mode in CSS – flex layout.
 This section takes a look at some of the main layout problems flexbox can solve.

 The CSS grid layout module was proposed by Microsoft and is still very much a work in progress.
 This section focuses on examples of the current proposal as implemented in Internet Explorer 10.